How to take shortcuts in Euclidean space: making a given set into a short quasi-convex set: Route finding: there are enough shortcuts

-Recall that each $s\in S$ is associated to some maximal \typeone or \typetwo cube $Q$ with $\ell(s)\lec M\ve |Q|$ (that is, $Q$ is contained in no other \typeone or \typetwo cube with an edge associated to it), and each such cube has no more than three edges associated to it.
+By construction, each $s\in S$ is associated to some maximal \typeone or \typetwo cube $Q$ with $\ell(s)\lec M\ve |Q|$ (that is, $Q$ is contained in no other \typeone or \typetwo cube with an edge associated to it), and each such cube has no more than three edges associated to it.
 By Lemma \ref{thm:bj}, for $\ve$ small enough,

 Let $P=\gamma\cap \Gamma$.
 Then we can pick $\ve$ small enough so that $\sigma<\ve_{1}|x-y|$, where we pick $\ve_{1}<\frac{1}{4}$ below, and hence